bitfocus/companion-module-riedel-rrcs/companion/HELP.md

 - Recieved String

 Is set to the most recently recieved Send String message.

+- Update on Configuration Change

+Will perform all Get All actions whenever RRCS reports a configuration change.
+This keeps all dropdowns and states in sync, however may prove excessively burdensome in large, busy networks.